zhanyinx/variantalker/README.md

 We have developed a Nextflow pipeline called variantalker that enables users to annotate variants from VCF files.
 Our pipeline supports VCF files generated from dragen, nf-sarek, and ION-torrent platforms.

-BETA version: we have implemented the possibility to extract biomarkers such as TMB, mutational signatures (apobec, uv and tabacco), clonal TMB (if bam/cram files and sex are provided) and expression of specific genes (if RNA-seq data are provided)
+BETA version: we have implemented the possibility to extract biomarkers such as TMB, mutational signatures (apobec, uv and tabacco), clonal TMB (if bam/cram files and sex are provided), expression of specific genes (if RNA-seq data are provided), gene cnv, etc..

 ## Installation
 Clone the repo